 You just signed up a new case where the plaintiff was injured in an accident with a tractor-trailer.
 The plaintiff has suffered catastrophic injuries that will likely support a large recovery.
 During your initial investigation you discover the tractor-trailer involved in the accident has only $750,000.00 in insurance coverage.
 You acquire the bill of lading for the shipment at issue and learn that the tractor-trailer involved in the accident is different from the motor carrier listed on the bill of lading.
 The bill of lading designates a very large and profitable trucking company as the motor carrier.
-You bring that large company into the lawsuit and it brings a motion for summary judgment, claiming it was merely operating as a freight broker and therefore is not liable under traditional tort law for any wrongdoing by the independent contractor owner/operator involved in the accident.
+You bring that large company into the lawsuit and it brings a motion for summary judgment, claiming it was merely operating as a freight broker and therefore is not liable under traditional tort law for any wrongdoing by the independent contractor owner/operator involved in the accident in California.

 Our personal injury attorney is experienced handling complex legal trucking cases

 In recent years, the transportation industry has increasingly used freight brokers, who function as a contact point between shippers and motor carriers.
 Freight brokers essentially match motor carriers with shipments.
 Some of these freight brokers are stand-alone logistics firms that operate as brokers in the strictest sense of the term.
 In other instances, the freight broker is actually an arm of a transportation conglomerate also operating as a motor carrier.
 Increasingly, companies that have both a broker and a motor carrier arm are using the broker defense to avoid legal liability in personal injury lawsuits.
 In these cases, it is critical to understand the legal distinction between a motor carrier and a broker and to be able to identify strategies to overcome the broker defense.